 Notably, Helix offers health DNA testing in collaboration with Mayo Clinic, whose hospitals consistently rank among the best in the company.
-Helix also partners with major population health initiatives, like the Healthy Nevada Project.
+It also partners with major population health initiatives, like the Healthy Nevada Project.

 Review of Helix DNA Sequencing

 The advantage of the app store model is that Helix sequences your DNA only once.
 Your genome is then analyzed by any of the apps on the Helix platform and results are provided based on your DNA.
 That means users don’t have to wait weeks for DNA sequencing for each new test.

-The DNA test Helix provides is called Exome+.
-This Helix DNA test kit is a whole exome sequencing test, which additionally decodes some non-coding genomic areas of interest as well as mitochondrial DNA.
+Previously, Helix DNA provided a test called Exome+.
+This test kit was a whole-exome sequencing test, which additionally decodes some non-coding genomic areas of interest and mitochondrial DNA.
 Mutations that cause diseases are mostly found in the exome, the part of the human genome that codes for proteins.
 While this test is no longer available for individual purchase, organizations interested in using the assay for a project can contact the company for more details.

 Review of Helix DNA Products